hiperiondev/SM1vm/README.md

     DEBUG information printing
 #define UNDER_OVER
     Add control on OVERFLOW and UNDERFLOW of stack pointers and PC
+#define AUTOINCR
+    Define autoincremental registers (0, 1 and 2) on read (and get/put if defined indirect)
+#define INDIRECT
+    Add indirect address PUT/GET on registers
+#define EXTRAREGS
+    Add generic registers to the VM (maximum 255)
 #define CARRY
     EXPERIMENTAL: Adds CARRY functions in the addition, subtraction, multiplication and division primitives
-#define EXTRAREGS
-    Add generic registers to the VM (maximum 255)
 #define EXTBITS
     EXPERIMENTAL: Uses the -2 bits of the delta of the stack pointers for added functions
-#define AUTOINCR
-    Define autoincremental registers (0, 1 and 2)
-#define INDIRECT
-    Add indirect address PUT/GET on registers
 ```

 ## Assembler